 - The smartphone holder requires improvement

 Landove offers well-built and improved features in its spotting scope.
-However, its price might be a problem if you are not willing to start with high investment.
+However, its price might be a problem if you are not willing to start with a high investment.
 Not that it’s too high, but a little higher than its competitors.

 This spotting scope by Gosky offers a good value for your money.
 It has a 60mm objective lens with multiple layers of coating.
 The green film does surround not only the objective lens but also the eyepiece and the prism.
 This guarantees a brighter and clearer image.